ClassicalMoser/eslint-plugin-import-boundaries/README.md

 // Siblings at boundary root level → Use relative (prevents circular dependencies) import { utils } from './utils'; // ✅ When both are at boundary root level

-// Distant within same boundary → Use boundary identifier (with subpath allowed for same-boundary imports) import { useCase } from '@application/use-cases'; // ✅ Same boundary, distant location (alias style shown)
+// Distant within same boundary → Use boundary path (with subpath allowed for same-boundary imports) import { useCase } from '@application/use-cases'; // ✅ Same boundary, distant location (alias style shown)
 ```